Do not waste time

 We do not require detailed project plans; if we decide to fund an organisation, we trust them to judge best how to deliver the aims and objectives they have set out.

-We note grant-related risks in our assessments and aim to make grants in such a way that the risk is mitigated – e.g. by giving more than requested in some instances.
-For example, we have increased grants recently in the light of risks created by inflation and will discuss this with applicants if not taken into account in a proposal budget.
-We will sometimes invest in helping fragile organisations remain sustainable and ride out challenges if we think their importance merits it, or support organisational development alongside programme funding.
+We note grant-related risks in our assessments, aim to discuss them with applicants, and to make grants in such a way that the risk is mitigated e.g. by giving more than requested in some instances.
+We will sometimes invest in helping fragile organisations remain sustainable and ride out challenges if we think their work is particularly important, or support organisational development and capacity building alongside programme funding.

-We recognise that grantees are likely to assume they cannot ask a funder for more help, so are aiming to reassure grantees they can share challenges or bumps in the road with us, so we can explore opportunities to help.
+We recognise that many grantees are likely to assume they cannot ask a funder for more help, so we aim to reassure grantees they can share challenges or bumps in the road with us, in order that we can explore if we are able to assist further.
+We are open to making ‘crisis support’ grants where our funding can play a role in supporting an organisation through a challenge.

 Act with urgency

-We do not operate fixed timetables for decisions and make decisions between formal meetings if urgency requires.
+We do not operate fixed timetables for decisions, and we will make decisions between formal meetings if urgency requires.
 We recognise that timeliness is one of the things that can add value to our funding.
+We will work and make decisions quickly if an organisation comes to us in crisis.

-When we are in dialogue with a potential grantee, we are making more effort to ensure they are clear on our timelines and are advised of any changes.
+When we are in dialogue with a potential grantee, we aim to ensure they are clear on our timelines and are advised of any changes.

-We are trying to plan ahead for when grants are ending to allow for a timely conversation about the possibility of renewed funding.
+We try to plan ahead when grants are ending to allow for a timely conversation about the possibility of renewed funding.

 Be open